mfukuzawa/gettingAndCleaningDataCourseProject/CodeBook.md

 Note: Features are normalized and bounded within [-1,1].
 Each feature vector is a row on the text file.

 ### Variables
 The merged dataset created (called `Data` in the script) contains 66 columns with provided variable data and two columns of "forced" data.
 These last two columns are denoted `subject` and `activity`.
-The former refers to human subjects numbered 1 to 30; the latter refers to the physical activity that the subject was monitored during participation.
+The former refers to human subjects numbered 1 to 30; the latter refers to the physical activity that the subject was performing during the monitor period.
 Activity includes the following possible levels:

 * `WALKING`
 * `WALKING_UPSTAIRS`